 Usually my sister takes 3 doses a day for any medicine she’s on; but, you only recommend taking one dose of a remedy, especially if it’s 30C, and noting the progress.
 Why is that?

-That’s because if you’re lucky enough to get the right remedy and it’s working and you take a 2nd dose WHILE it is working, the second dose could antidote the first!
+That’s because if you’re lucky enough to get the right remedy and it’s working and you take a 2nd dose WHILE the remedy is working, the second dose could antidote the first!
 So, if it happens that there’s a striking improvement after the first dose, just stop dosing and repeat only if the case stalls or relapses.

-If she takes spongia for her cough , can she keep taking Nux vomica LM 3 or should she stop?
+If she takes Spongia for her cough , can she keep taking Nux vomica LM 3 or should she stop?

 This is part of her constitutional treatment.
 Based on all her zillions of symptoms, doctor has given this now.
 She took LM1 for 2 weeks, now she has to take LM3 for 3 weeks.